Cubic Meter in international cargo transportation

 A Cubic meter equals approximately 35 cubic feet.

 A cubic meter is a relatively large volume.
-This picture should give you an idea of how big the cubic meter is.
+This picture should give you an idea of how big a cubic meter is.

 Running ahead, there is always a minimum charge in LCL freight.
 Most of the time, the minimum is equal to shipping cargo of a volume of one cubic meter.
-If you ship goods from the USA LCL, you always pay the minimum, even though you ship a cargo of a smaller volume.
+If you send goods from the USA LCL, you always pay the minimum, even though you ship a load of a smaller volume.

 In respect of international cargo transportation, you should distinguish freight price calculations based on chargeable (metric) volume and volume calculated based on the dimensional weight of cargo.

-In shipping freight from the US LCL, for general commodities, most of the time, shipping goods' weight does not exceed the density limit.
-However, if you ship from the USA an extremely heavy cargo, you should keep in mind the limitation.
+In shipping freight from the US LCL for general commodities, the weight of the shipping goods does not usually exceed the density limit.
+However, you should consider the limitations if you ship a weighty cargo from the USA.

 Do not confuse ocean freight shipping (LCL) with U.S. domestic cargo transportation (LTL) used in cargo pickups and line-hauls.
 Inland trucking freight charges are always based on dimensional weight and weight class.